Some Characterizations Of Mixed Renewal Processes: Examples

-In the following two examples, some concrete $(P,\mathbf{K}(\vT))$-MRPs together with their associated families of disintegrating measures are constructed for one of the most common choices that can be made for a claim interarrival time distribution, i.e. $\mathbf{Ga}(\theta_1,\theta_2)$ with $\theta_1>0$ and $0<\theta_2<1$ (cf. e.g. \cite{gr}, page 95).
-In particular, in the next example where $\theta_2=1/2$ this class of distributions is of special interest, since none of its members satisfy Assumption 5.1 from \cite{gr}, proposed by Huang in \cite{hu}, Theorem 3, which is essential in Grandell's study for MRPs (see \cite{gr}, Section 5.3).
-Moreover, in the the same example it is shown that there are counting processes $\cnp$ being both $(P,\mathbf{K}(\vT))$-MRPs and $P_{\vT}\mid B(\vX)$-ones, which are not, though, MRPs according to Grandell \cite{gr}, Definition 5.3.
+In the next example, a concrete $(P,\mathbf{K}(\vT))$-MRP is constructed for one of the most common choices that can be made for an interarrival time distribution, i.e. $\mathbf{Ga}(\theta_1,\theta_2)$ with $\theta_1>0$ and $\theta_2=1/2\in(0,1)$, see e.g. \cite{gr}, page 95.
+In fact, this class of distributions is of special interest, since none of its members satisfy Assumption 5.1 from \cite{gr}, proposed by Huang in \cite{hu}, Theorem 3, which is essential in Grandell's study for MRPs (see \cite{gr}, Section 5.3).
+Moreover, in the same example it is shown that there are counting processes $\cnp$ being both $(P,\mathbf{K}(\vT))$-MRPs and $P_{\vT}\mid B(\R)$-ones, which are not, though, MRPs according to Grandell \cite{gr}, Definition 5.3.